Sam Mikulak: 2021: Third Olympics

 In 2021, Mikulak started speaking out about his experiences with mental illness as an athlete.
 In May, he spoke at a USA Gymnastics athlete-driven panel about mental health.
-Mikulak described feeling overwhelmed by his focus on gymnastics during the 2016 Olympics cycle, including during the Olympic Floor Exercise finals: Mikulak had posted the highest qualifying score in the field, but he did not win a medal in the event finals, even though several other contenders had made errors.
+Mikulak described feeling overwhelmed by his focus on gymnastics during the 2016 Olympics cycle, including during the Olympic Floor Exercise finals.
+He had posted the highest qualifying score in the field, but he did not win a medal in the event finals, even though several other contenders had made errors.
 Mikulak also described his struggles with depression after the postponement of the 2020 Summer Olympics.
 Mikulak called the 2020 games the most "meaningful" and the "hardest" Olympics to qualify for in his career.
 He spoke about redefining his identity beyond only being a gymnast.

-In 2021, Sam Mikulak was honored with the National Polish American Sports Hall of Fame Excellence in Sports Award, in Troy, Michigan.
+In 2021, Mikulak was honored with the National Polish-American Sports Hall of Fame Excellence in Sports Award for the year 2020, in Troy, Michigan.

+Coaching career

+In 2023, Mikulak joined EVO Gymnastics as a coach.
+He coached pommel horse specialist Stephen Nedoroscik in the 2024 Summer Olympics where Nedoroscik won two bronze medals, one with the team and one for pommel horse.

+Eponymous skills

+Mikulak has one named element on the pommel horse.